3ni0lA/sockapp/README.md

 - Create an s3.tf file.
 This file is going to contain the terraform state file(s3 bucket backend).

-- Create a certificate.tf file.
-This allows web browsers to identify and establish encrypted network connections to websites using the SSL/TLS protocol.
-We are specifically using Lets Encrypt Certificate because it saves cost, is easy to use and it's compatible with any website, with a Route 53 domain.
+- Create a Route 53 domain.

  - After all these have been created properly, check if your cluster is created successfully.
 When this is confirmed, connect to your cluster.